Filevine Fusion is an Advanced tool and will need to be enabled by a Filevine admin.

 Once you have built a fusion template, you need a way to run that fusion.
 This is done through a widget called a fusion button in the Customs Editor.
 Once it’s configured, you will click the fusion button inside a project to generate the file—be patient, it can take some time!

 The fusion button works just like a DocGen button: the generated file can be downloaded, moved, renamed, and shared.
 Once the fusion button has been clicked, you can navigate away from the fusion button page while the file generates—the file will be waiting for you when you return.
 Click the button again to run an updated fusion.

 You can use either a single Fusion button or a Fusion Multi-Template button which will allow you to attach multiple fusion templates to one button.

 - Navigate to the right Section.
 In the hamburger menu at the top left, click “Advanced.”
 Then click “Customs Editor” in the lefthand sidebar.
 Choose the Org, Project, and Section where you’d like to insert the fusion button.

 - Create a new Widget.
 Scroll down in the selection section and select “+ Add Field/Widget.”
 In the “Create New Field Template Window,” select the “Widget” button.
-In the widget type dropdown menu, select “Filevine Fusion Button.”
-Fill out the rest of the fields and select the fusion you wish to assign to that button.
+In the widget type dropdown menu, select either “Report Fusion” or “Report Fusion Multi-Template.”
+Fill out the prompt

 - Optional: Add auto-hashtag and auto-move to folder.
 Fusion buttons can be configured to automatically add hashtags and a folder location to any document they generate.
 These options make it easier to search for the documents and help to organize the documents within the Docs Section.